 When planning their program, transfer students should be mindful of lower-division prerequisite course requirements, as well as for meeting collegiate requirements.
 Students transferring into Structural Engineering from outside UCSD have unique circumstances that do not always fit neatly into the course plan.
 Nonetheless, all of the same course requirements apply equally to all transfer students.
 Even though students may enter UCSD with junior-level standing, most transfer students should expect to take up to three years to complete all department requirements.

 Students transferring from California community colleges have typically planned for their transfer by using the ASSIST program that shows how various community college courses translate into UCSD courses.
 Transfer students are strongly encouraged, as soon as possible upon their arrival on campus, to meet with an Undergraduate Advisor to plan out their academic careers to facilitate their successful completion of the major.
 Transfer students are encouraged to meet with an Undergraduate Advisor as soon as possible if they think they may have taken an equivalent major class prior to attending UCSD.
-Some common major transfer courses include CAD, MatLab, Statics, Dynamics, and Materials.
+Some common major transfer courses include AutoCAD/SolidWorks, MatLab, Statics, Dynamics, and Materials.

 Many Structural Engineering courses are offered only once a year and therefore should be taken in the recommended sequence.
 If courses are taken out of sequence, it may not always be possible to enroll in subsequent courses as desired or needed.
-If this occurs, students should seek immediate advice from an Undergraduate Advisor.
+If this occurs, students should seek immediate advice from the Undergraduate Advisor.
 When a student deviates from the sequence of courses specified for the curriculum in the UC San Diego General Catalog, it may be impossible to complete the Structural Engineering major within the normal four-year period.